neuroidss/lab-governance/README.md

 - List your spending in CSR Cost and Time Tracking https://goo.gl/5VOOi8
 - If the company due tax regulation can donate some money (beside the above personal donations), than it will be decided by the HR LL in an advising process

-##### Policy: Gigs
-- The organizations needs to give time to the Partners to complete smaller gigs, conference speaking and teaching opportunities, moreover any similar side projects.
-As these can be delivered in the Partners' work hours and in many cases are accountabilities of several roles, all should be invoiced by the company, except agreed otherwise (for example for part-time Partners).

 ## Domain: other Company-Wide policies (mandatory by default for all roles and circles)

 ##### Policy: Calendar and meetings
-Share your private calendar free-busy status publicly (or with everyone in the ContactSheet).
-Keep your private calendar free-busy status for work hours up to date.
-Pay extra attention to mark full-day events as "busy" if you're not available.
-Have your calendar email address at "Personal data + Contact sheet" sheet: https://goo.gl/NTI6Dl

-In case you work part-time share your other work calendar's free-busy status and add it to the above contact sheet or mark the time periods as "busy" when you know in advance that you are going to be unavailable for the Lab in your Lab calendar.

-Give permission to co-workers to modify your business calendar.

 You can book the meeting room to gain primary access by marking your meeting in the Meeting Room Calendar. https://calendar.google.com/calendar/embed?src=r5328r0nh8i3amjio867tia20o%40group.calendar.google.com&ctz=Europe/Budapest

 ##### Policy: Making Hard-to-Change Decisions
 In any role, before you implement a decision that could have a significant impact on the organization and where it will be significantly difficult or expensive to undo that impact, you must first share your intent to do so with any partners who you believe could have useful information to inform the decision, or who fill roles likely to be significantly impacted by it.
 You must then delay your decision for a reasonable timeframe to allow those partners to consider the potential decision, respond to any clarifying questions, and consider any reactions shared.

-##### Policy: Personal data + Contact sheet
-Keep it uptodate and notify Admin role in case of any change. https://goo.gl/NTI6Dl

 ##### Policy: Account Logins
 Store all service user names, account emails, passwords etc. in the Logins sheet. https://goo.gl/xHOHkq